ACCESSORY TO MURDER CHARGES IN PHOENIX, AZ

 - You had knowledge that the principal offender committed the crime.

-A number of defenses exist for accessories both before and after the fact:
+A number of defenses exist for accessories both before and after the fact, which we discuss below.

 - No crime occurred, and therefore you are not an accessory.